What is SAS Digital Badging?

 Representing your credential as a badge gives you the ability to share online in a way that is simple, trusted and can be easily verified in real time by colleagues and/or employers.
 Badges provide employers and peers concrete evidence of the skills needed to earn your credential.

-Acclaim is an enterprise-class Open Badge platform.
-Acclaim works with credible organizations to provide digital credentials to individuals.
+Credly is an enterprise-class Open Badge platform.
+Credly works with credible organizations to provide digital credentials to individuals.

 How will I know if I have earned a badge?